erobwen/mobx-react-demo/README.md

 * useObservable hook for quickly introducing MobX governed state in your React component.

-* Store class that wraps MobX features in a convenient package.
+* useStore hook and a Store base class that wraps MobX features in a convenient package.
 This base class for your state is well thought out and features the very convenient life cycle functions:

 1. useHooks()
 2. onCreated()